 (5) The due repayment of all moneys borrowed by the Authority under this section and the payment of all interest thereon are hereby guaranteed by the Government of the State.

-(6) Any sums required by the Treasurer for fulfilling any guarantee given by this Act shall be charged to the Consolidated Fund which is hereby to the necessary extent appropriated accordingly, and any sums received or recovered by the Treasurer from the Authority or otherwise in respect of a sum so charged by the Treasurer shall be credited to the Consolidated Fund.
+(6) Any sums required by the Treasurer for fulfilling any guarantee given by this Act shall be charged to the Consolidated Account which is hereby to the necessary extent appropriated accordingly, and any sums received or recovered by the Treasurer from the Authority or otherwise in respect of a sum so charged by the Treasurer shall be credited to the Consolidated Account.

 [Section 63 amended by No. 98 of 1985 s.
 3; No. 6 of 1993 s.
 11; No. 49 of 1996 s.
 64; No. 28 of 2006 s.
-332.]
+332; No. 77 of 2006 s.
+4.]

 64. Provisions as to debentures and inscribed stock